 This is a fantastic project both for the scientific information it is yielding and for the enthusiasm it is sparking in the locals about whales and their natural environment.

-Whales of Guerrero Research Project has completed three of an intended five-year field study of the humpback whales and dolphins in the region.
+Whales of Guerrero Research Project has completed four of an intended five-year field study of the humpback whales and dolphins in the region.
 Marine mammals have never been studied in the state of Guerrero before and their research is conducted in true partnership with the community of Barra de Potosí and publicly shared with the global science community.

 Every year, during their 10-week winter field season, WGRP reaches over 1000 kids in schools, libraries and community events through their marine biodiversity educational programs, which highlight their humpback whale and dolphin discoveries.
 Through their internship program, they provide opportunities for Mexican marine biology students to develop professional skills as scientists and teach them to share their passion for marine wildlife effectively to the public.
 Their educational programs include teaching strategy support for science teachers, a US-Mexico cultural exchange between high school science students, presentations, fundraisers, movie making and film nights, whale adoption ceremonies, radio broadcasts and field trips.

 Their capacity building includes in-the-field training, the development and distribution of marine wildlife guides and best-practices material, in-depth safe whale watch workshops, business and marketing strategy and planning support, English classes and disentanglement support.
 They also provide opportunities for newly trained ecotour guides to practice their trade with visitors who come through Oceanic Society or independently, as a result of reading about their work and the rich, little known regional biodiversity.